Thursday, November 23, 2023

 3. Workplace environment

-Human factors applied to the workplace environment minimises factors that negatively influence work performance and can result in errors.
+Human factors principles and knowledge applied to the workplace environment minimises factors that negatively influence work performance and can result in errors.
 Key aspects to consider include, but are not limited to:

 • physical workloads and manual handling required is minimised or scheduled to reduce the risk of musculoskeletal disorders.